vtex-sites/gatsby.store/README.md

 </h1>

 a
-aaaKickoff your store with this boilerplate.
+aiaaKickoff your store with this boilerplate.
 This starter ships with the main FastStore configuration files you might need to get up and running blazing fast with the blazing-fast store for React.

 ## ⚠️ Before you start